 The creditor of such account shall clearly and conspicuously disclose to the customer in the periodic statement or in a statement accompanying the periodic statement for either the billing cycle in which the credit balance first occurs and is due and owing the customer or the next succeeding billing cycle the following information to the extent applicable:

-(a) The amount of the credit balance at the end of the applicable billing cycle; (b) That such credit balance represents money owed to the customer; (c) That the customer has the right to make charges against such credit balance or to obtain a cash refund of such balance upon request; (d) That the creditor will refund, within thirty days after the expiration of the foresaid six-month period, the amount then remaining in such credit balance, if no charge has been made against such credit balance, and a refund has not been requested and the amount of such credit balance is then equal to or in excess of one dollar.
+(a) The amount of the credit balance at the end of the applicable billing cycle; (b) That such credit balance represents money owed to the customer; (c) That the customer has the right to make charges against such credit balance or to obtain a cash refund of such balance upon request; (d) That the creditor will refund, within thirty days after the expiration of the foresaid six-month period, the amount then remaining in such credit balance, if no charge has been made against such credit balance, and a refund has not been requested and the amount of such credit balance is then in excess of one dollar.
 If the creditor discloses the credit balance more than once, the additional disclosures shall also be made in at least one other periodic statement or in a statement accompanying another periodic statement for a billing cycle within the aforesaid six-month period.